asfadmin/grfn-ingest/README.md

 <https://cmr.uat.earthdata.nasa.gov/search/granules.umm_json?provider=ASF&granule_ur=S1-GUNW-A-R-106-tops-20240517_20230429-002707-00093W_00001S-PP-67fa-v3_0_1>

 Re-running a new job with the same `ProductName` field will overwrite the existing records in CMR.
-Re-running the exact same job should only change the `revison-date` and `ProviderDate` fields.
+Re-running the exact same job should only change the `revision-date` and `ProviderDates` fields.

 # Credits